ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 The spending transaction should pay a fee, otherwise, it is unlikely that it would be included in a block.
 Thus, the funding contract checks that the spending transaction has two outputs (one for itself, another to pay fee), the fee is to be no more than a certain limit (just one nanoErg in our example), and the guarding proposition should e such that only a miner can spend the output (we use just a variable "feeProp" from compilation environment in our example without providing any details).
 This "feeProp" corresponds to a standard, though not required by protocol.

-The code below basically checks all that described above, in the form of compilable code.
+The code below enforces the conditions described above.
 Please note that the "nextStageScriptHash" environment variable contains hash of the issuance stage serialized script.

     val selfIndexIsZero = INPUTS(0).id == SELF.id